 A History of the Auto Show

-Over one hundred eight years ago, May 1900, J.H.
+Over one hundred sixteen years ago, May 1900, J.H.
 Everest, an up-and-coming young lawyer, ordered the first automobile in Oklahoma City from the Mobile Steamer Company in Chicago.
 Five years later, there were two car dealers in Oklahoma City, Jeffries Auto Co. at 207 W. California and Oklahoma Auto Company at 124 W. Grand.
 By 1910, there were ten dealerships all located within a six block area selling lines like Stoddard-Dayton, Winton Six, Chalmers, Flanders, Franklins, Maxwells, EMF, Sellers, Ford and Cadillac.

-In 1916 the Oklahoma City Motor Car Dealers’ Association began, as did the Annual Automobile Show.
+In 1916 the Oklahoma City Motor Car Dealers’ Association began, as did the idea for the Annual Automobile Show.
 The earliest meeting recorded was on Tuesday evening, November 14, 1916 at the Studebaker Building with President Walter Vesper presiding (note: current day popularity of historic architectural renovation of the Automobile Alley district has saved and restored the original Vesper dealership located on the corner of Broadway and 13th).
 Meetings were regularly held at the Skirvin Hotel, the Dungeon of the Lee-Huckins Hotel or at the various dealerships.